frankdean/trip-server-2/README.md

 #### libpqxx

-Download, build and install the latest 6.x or 7.x release of [libpqxx][] from
+Alternavitley, if not using MacPorts, download, build and install the latest 6.x or 7.x release of [libpqxx][] from
 <https://github.com/jtv/libpqxx/releases/>.

 [libpqxx]: https://pqxx.org/libpqxx/ "The official C++ client API for PostgreSQL"